eegg/school-policies-and-procedures/src/safeguarding.rst

 A Team Member is hired
 ^^^^^^^^^^^^^^^^^^^^^^

-When a new *Team Member* is hired, |The Safeguarding Officer| requires:
+When a new *Team Member* is hired,

+* |The Safeguarding Officer| requires:

-* 'enhanced' disclosure checks with the Criminal Records Bureau, and
+  * an enhanced Criminal Records Bureau check, and
   * a minimum of two written references from

     * a previous employer, or
     * an educational establishment.

   |The Safeguarding Officer| allows the applicant to challenge the information.

+* the Team Member takes part in an induction which includes a small Safeguarding workshop, after which they are given a Safeguarding pack.

 Observing Team Members